Daspy11/stu-dot-art/content/posts/negative-framing.md

 ## I.

 Any claim can be presented as positive or negative via the law of double negation.
-Not not P is P. This is only true for as long as you work within the same logical axioms.
+Not not P is P. This is only true for as long as you work within the axioms of formal logic.
 Human communication does not abide by these axioms.
 Amongst humans, not not P is a very different proposition to P. It's possible to completely shift the tone of a conversation by doubly negating a proposition, and if you ignore the double negation, you'll instantly lose the argument.
 I think examining the axioms of rhetoric is a good way to understand people better.